socoolblue/XRD_is_All_You_Need/README.md

 # XRD is All You Need
-Codes, test dataset, fully trained parameters should be located in the same directory on your cimputer.
+Codes, test dataset, fully trained parameters should be located in the same directory on your computer.